pygame/pygame/docs/reST/ref/sprite.rst

 .. function:: GroupSingle

-   | :sl:`Group container that holds a single Sprite`
+   | :sl:`Group container that holds a single sprite.`
    | :sg:`GroupSingle(sprite=None) -> GroupSingle`

    The GroupSingle container only holds a single Sprite.
 When a new Sprite is